GIS in the Wild

 Meanwhile, the competitor’s store at Location #1 is doing great — one of the top performers.

-The competitor at Location #1 successfully out-positioned our retailer because, through GIS and map analytics, they understood that people move through urban areas very differently than they do rural ones — in cities, 40 minutes might as well be two days for all the consumer cares.
+The competitor at Location #1 successfully out-positioned our retailer because, through GIS consulting and map analytics, they understood that people move through urban areas very differently than they do rural ones — in cities, 40 minutes might as well be two days for all the consumer cares.
 If you can find it quicker, you’ll take it.

 The store at Location #2 not only lost the war, they lost the battle itself.
 And they lost it before it even began, because they had poor planning, based on poor, improperly researched assumptions.